avkewalr-msft/live-video-analytics/edge/capture/readme.md

-# RTSP Simulator
+# Capture media

-The Jupyter notebook in this folder shows how to create a docker container for simulating a RTSP stream using [Live555 Media Server](http://www.live555.com/mediaServer/)
+The sub-folders in this folder have components for capturing media